karolmajta/django-test-exclude/README.md

 sucks.

-Sometimes tests from a third party app installed installed in your `PYTHONPATH` fail for no reason, making output of `manage.py test` and this well... sucks.
+Sometimes tests from a third party app installed installed in your `PYTHONPATH` fail for no reason, making output of `manage.py test` noisy and this, well... sucks.

 Django-test-exclude is a one-file solution.
 Just list the packages you want to skip during testing and voilla!